 You may be able to rely on your HUB team for mass mailings and/or call campaigns, to interact with targeted individuals that will potentially be impacted by any NDC change

-3. Transition Timeline If the product is changing formulation, it’s important to know the timeline for phasing out existing product and how long it may be still available to prescribers.
-Payers will need to allow for both the old and new NDC number in their system as pharmacies exhaust their existing inventory of product.
+3. Transition Timeline If the product is changing formulation, it’s important to know the timeline for phasing out the existing product and how long it may be still available to prescribers.
+Payers will need to allow for both the old and new NDC numbers in their system as pharmacies exhaust their existing inventory of product.

 Additionally, if your product has a specific enrollment form, it’s also important to ensure that any changes in formulation are updated so that prescribers are utilizing the most current prescription for dosing purposes.
 From a “Buy and Bill” perspective, will the NDC change also cause a drug pricing change?
-Alerting facilities to these changes and how it may impact pricing will be important to ensuring their ongoing access to product.
+Alerting facilities to these changes and how they may impact pricing will be important to ensure their ongoing access to product.